-How Leaders Can Clear the Path to Performance at Work
+Path-Goal Theory of Leadership: How Leaders Clear the Path to Performance

 What Is the Path-Goal Theory of Leadership?